History of Saint John, New Brunswick: Latter 20th century

+Saint John saw major urban development between the 1950s to the 1970s.
+Following the Second World War, plans were made to improve Saint John by city leaders.
+According to a 1946 study, Saint John's waterfront area was determined to be one of North America's worst slums.
+Several parts of the city required improvement, as indicated by another study in the mid-1950s.
+In the 1960s, major urban renewal projects would go underway, during which parts of the city, such as several portions of the east end facing Courtenay Bay as well as the old North End, attached to Main Street, were demolished.
+As less-of-interest buildings were being removed, attention was drawn towards preserving the city's heritage.

 An urban renewal project in the early 1970s involving a partnership between CPR along with the federal, provincial and municipal governments saw a new harbour bridge and expressway (called the Saint John Throughway) built on former railway lands.
 The ferry terminal for the service to Digby, Nova Scotia was also relocated from Long Wharf to a new facility on the lower West Side (see Bay Ferries Limited) as the CBD was expanded with new office buildings and downtown retail areas while historic industrial buildings were turned into shops and museums.
 The skyline in the city boasts office towers and historic properties.

 In the 1970s redevelopment of the city and port, most of the port's industrial areas were scheduled to be relocated at a major new deepwater port being considered for the western part of the outer harbour at Lorneville in a major partnership between the Irving conglomerate, NB Power, CPR and the three levels of government.
 However, the plan fell through in favour of concentrating industrial development on the inner harbour along the mouth of the Saint John River – the very area where the waterfront redevelopment is being proposed, the Saint John Waterfront Development Partnership).
 Often cited in the media and by politicians as part of Saint John's redevelopment strategy, Harbour cleanup refers to the infrastructure project that will bring an end to the practice of discharging raw sewage into local waterways.

-In 1982, a 20 block area of the Uptown area was designated for historic preservation.
+In 1982, Saint John introduced the Trinity Royal Heritage Conservation Area which serves to preserve its historic districts and buildings, The Saint John Preservation Areas By-Law regulates exterior work done to these properties in a way that preserves the historic architecture in buildings built prior to 1915. during which a 20 block area of the Uptown area was designated for historic preservation.
 A related development in recent years has been waterfront redevelopment for tourist and residential use.
 This effort increased markedly in the early first decade of the 21st century following the closure and dismantling of the Lantic Sugar refinery in the South End.